Huang-YiYi/presidio/presidio-analyzer/Pipenv_Readme.md

 $ pipenv shell
 ```

-### 3. install all requirements in the Pipfile, including dev requirements
+### 3. Install all requirements in the Pipfile, including dev requirements

 ```
 $ pipenv install --dev --sequential